Last updated in March 2020.

 What are millennials?
 The definition of a millennial varies; however, the consensus is that millennials are born between 1981 and 1996.
 Most likely, this generation grew up experiencing the 9/11 terrorist attack and the 2008 presidential election.
 These adults saw the turn of the century and onset of the digital age.
 Even more, the majority of millennials felt the weight of the 2008 economic recession.
 These are just a few milestones that millennials witnessed.
 Now they’re creating a milestone of their own.

 Millennials are the largest generation in the U.S. labor force.
 According to the Pew Research Center, millennials account for about 35 percent of America’s workers.

 Often referred to as ‘Generation Me,’ millennials have different priorities than their predecessors.
 They are often compared to the civic-minded G.I.
-Generation.
-All things considered, millennials are incredibly socially conscious.
+Generation and are incredibly socially conscious.

 As such, it’s important for employers to adapt their communication methods for millennials.
 Focus on civility and self-care.